Masked Raider: Masked Raider I (Jim Gardley)

+Masked Raider II (Dirk Mehler)

-Second Masked Raider
+Masked Raider III (Carlo Zota)

 In the modern day, an unidentified individual finds the Eternity Mask.
-Operating anonymously, they approach and interact with several superheroes, while investigating the activities of the mysterious Enclave, such as their efforts to revive Korvac.
+Operating anonymously, he approached and interacted with several superheroes, while investigating the activities of the mysterious Enclave, such as their efforts to revive Korvac.

-In their investigation, the Masked Raider finds a mysterious murder case, but determining it to not be the Enclave's work they instead draw New York's superheroes attention to it.
+In his investigation, the Masked Raider finds a mysterious murder case, but determining it to not be the Enclave's work he instead draw New York's superheroes attention to it.
+In a 2022 storyline, his name was revealed to be Carlo Zota, a known mad scientist and supervillain that was involved in the creation of Adam Warlock.

 Reception

 In American Comic Book Chronicles, Kurt Mitchell and Roy Thomas write that the Masked Raider is "a lifeless Lone Ranger imitation."